dudeperf3ct/dudeperf3ct.github.io/sensei/naval_ravikant.md

 I think all the greatness in life comes from compound interest, whether it’s in investments or it’s in relationships.

+Everybody says they’re reading a book.
+They can answer which book they’re reading.
+The reality is very few people actually read and actually finish books.

 Stories
 ===========================

 There’s a great line that my brother Kamal quoted in his book, he has a great book called, Love Yourself Like Your Life Depends on It and another one called Live Your Truth. <span class='blue'>I once asked a monk, "What is your secret to peace and happiness?"
 And the monk said, I say "Yes."
 To everything that happens, I say Yes.</span>

+Reading was my first love.
+I know that in my childhood, when I was around nine, ten, eleven years old, I was a latchkey kid.
+My mom was working multiple jobs and then she was going to school at night.
+We were raised by a single mother, my brother and I were, in New York City.
+We were in a part of New York City that isn’t very safe.
+Basically the library was my after school center.
+After I’d come back from school, I’d just go straight to the library and I’d hang out there until they closed.
+Then I’d come home.
+That was my daily routine.
+I think even by that point in time I’d already loved books.
+I was reading books as a child.